-Lai \textit{et al.} \cite{lai2018vivid} propose a novel virtual environment for visual deep learning since the existing works remain the drawbacks, such as small scenes or limited interactions with objects, which provides large-scale diversified indoor and outdoor scenes.
+Lai \textit{et al.} \cite{lai2018vivid} propose a novel virtual environment for visual deep learning since the existing works have the drawbacks, such as small scenes or limited interactions with objects, which provides large-scale diversified indoor and outdoor scenes.
 Augmented reality (AR) devices could provide people with immersive and interactive experiences while their applications are latency-sensitive.
-Hence, in the work \cite{9049708}, Chen \textit{et al.} exploit to address solve the computation efficiency, low-latency objects recognition, and classification issues of AR applications by integrating mobile edge computing paradigm with federated learning.
-A city DT system depends on long-term and high quality data to bring to perfection.
-Pang \textit{et al.} \cite{pang2021collaborative} propose a federated learning-based DT framework to enable multiple city DTs to share the local strategy and status quickly with accumulating the insights from multiple data sources efficiently, and enhance privacy protection settings.
+Hence, in the work \cite{9049708}, Chen \textit{et al.} exploit to address the computation efficiency, low-latency objects recognition, and classification issues of AR applications by integrating mobile edge computing paradigm with federated learning.
+A city DT system depends on long-term and high-quality data to bring to perfection.
+Pang \textit{et al.} \cite{pang2021collaborative} propose a federated learning-based DT framework to enable multiple city DTs to share the local strategy and status quickly while accumulating the insights from multiple data sources efficiently, thereby enhancing privacy protection settings.

-Lee \textit{et al.} \cite{lee2021collaborative} demonstrate a serious game for self-training fire evacuation drills, in which the avatar is synchronized with multiple trainees and can be placed in different remote physical locations with the option of real-time supervision.
-The proposed system architecture includes a wearable motion sensor and a head-mounted display to synchronize each user's expected motion with her/his avatar activity in the cyberspace in metaverse environment which provides an immersive and inexpensive environment for the easy-to-use user interface of a fire evacuation training system based on network experience.
+Lee \textit{et al.} \cite{lee2021collaborative} present a serious game for self-training fire evacuation drills, in which the avatar is synchronized with multiple trainees and can be placed in different remote physical locations with the option of real-time supervision.
+The proposed system architecture includes a wearable motion sensor and a head-mounted display to synchronize each user's expected motion with her/his avatar activity in the cyberspace of the metaverse environment.
+This system architecture provides an immersive and inexpensive environment for the easy-to-use user interface of a fire evacuation training system based on network experience.
 The model \cite{fabbri2018learning} explicitly deals with occluded body parts by hallucinating plausible solutions of not visible joint.
 Fabbri \textit{et al.} propose a new end-to-end architecture that is a three-branch multi-stage CNN with four branches (visible heat-maps, occluded heat-maps, part affinity fields, and temporal affinity fields) fed by a time linker feature extractor.